KenKundert/collection/README.rst

     carol $750
     alice -$1250

-Any named arguments that are unknown to *Collection* are passed on to the splitter function.  *split_lines* takes three named arguments: *comment* specifies each line should be partitioned with the given comment string and the comment string and whatever follows it should be removed, *cull* specifies that empty lines should be removed, and *split* specifies that each member of the list should be stripped of leading and trailing white space.
+*split_lines* takes three named arguments: *comment* specifies each line should be partitioned with the given comment string and the comment string and whatever follows it should be removed, *cull* specifies that empty lines should be removed, and *split* specifies that each member of the list should be stripped of leading and trailing white space.
+Since these named arguments are unknown to *Collection*, they are passed on to *split_lines*.

 Scalar